Woman dies in Hayward apartment fire

-The City and Town of Hayward fire departments responded to the scene around 8 p.m., along with Sawyer County EMTs and paramedics, city police and Sawyer County sheriff’s deputies.
+The City and Town of Hayward fire departments were paged to a room fire at the 26-unit apartment complex at 8:55 p.m., along with Sawyer County EMTs and paramedics, city police and Sawyer County sheriff’s deputies.
+Firefighters contained the fire to one room, said City of Hayward Fire Chief and Incident Commander Mike Herrmann.

-Sawyer County Coroner John Froemel said an autopsy would be done to determine the cause of death, and the incident is under investigation.

 Post a comment as